lehins/lehins.github.io/_posts/2021-01-29-random-interface.md

   >  * Add an interface to random package for stateful generators, which could be used by
   >    mwc-random and others alike.

-* February 2020 - Dominic Stenitz confirmed my benchmark results from the blogpost and ["called out my bluff"](https://github.com/lehins/haskell-benchmarks/issues/3#issuecomment-584280581) about improvements I'd make if "it were up to me".
+* February 2020 - Dominic Steinitz confirmed my benchmark results from the blogpost and ["called out my bluff"](https://github.com/lehins/haskell-benchmarks/issues/3#issuecomment-584280581) about improvements I'd make if "it were up to me".
 To be more precise he asked me if I'd be willing to collaborate on getting those issues with `random` resolved.

-* February 2020 - June 2020: Dominic Stenitz, Leonhard Markert and myself worked really hard on implementing proposed solutions as well as solving any other important issues we could find.
+* February 2020 - June 2020: Dominic Steinitz, Leonhard Markert and myself worked really hard on implementing proposed solutions as well as solving any other important issues we could find.